The guests met a bit of Hollywood and a bit of Disneyland, a bit of Beverly Hills and a bit of a sunset trip — to Las Vegas.

 Again, the legal casino game only condensed and highlighted in Las Vegas the directions of the bond and malaise present in the Los Angeles Basin.

-Along the Las Vegas strip and in the center of the Casino Center, gambling business tended to be dominated rigid formulas that standardized the design of hotels and casinos — and elevated the volume of players, suggesting that industrial developments of the post however bigger imagination required.
+Along the Las Vegas strip and in the center of the Casino Center, gambling business tended to be dominated by rigid formulas that standardized the design of hotels and casinos — and elevated the volume of players, suggesting that industrial developments of the post however bigger imagination required.

 In the metropolis of the desert, playing served to intensify the rootless and atomistic character of society.
 Those urbanities that designated themselves Las Vegans have consolidated an individualistic ethos for the life of the city, enshrined the privacy of automobiles and single-family homes as essential for the good life.

 Moreover, this turned the inside from the risks of gambling capital.
 They developed such a hometown that it could protect it from bettor and tourist, but their responses to gambling proximity and to boomtown conditions, have increased community fragmentation rather than reducing it.

 The future that Las Vegas represented was just a sure thing.

 Like Americans on the earlier borders, Las Vegas residents have proved ambivalent about betting, but more previous Westerners, they found themselves living with the game and its ornaments.

 Initially they tried to limit the prevalence of betting by subordinating it to the idea of ??the last frontier, a theme chosen to characterize life in silver declares and promotes Nevada to tourists.

 But during and after World War II, Las Vegans quickly redirected from the old west to the west, from Nevada to California, and appealed much more successfully to tourists from the peaceful slope as facts of life.